Winter Kept Us Warm: Development

-The title of the film, Winter Kept Us Warm, comes from T.S.
-Eliot's The Waste Land.
+The title of the film, Winter Kept Us Warm, comes from T. S. Eliot's The Waste Land.

-David Secter, originally from Winnipeg, was a 4th-year student at the University of Toronto when he made Winter Kept Us Warm, his debut feature film.
+David Secter, originally from Winnipeg, was a 4th-year student at University College, University of Toronto when he made Winter Kept Us Warm, his debut feature film.
 His only prior film experience was the 8 minute short film Love with the Proper Guppy he made on a budget of CAD$31.88.
 Having been a film reviewer for The Varsity, he has stated that he was inspired by the French New Wave: "A lot of those New Wave guys had started out as critics, and I thought, 'Hey, if they can move from talking about movies to making movies, why can't I?

 The film was originally titled Doug and Peter, but Secter renamed it to Winter Kept Us Warm which is another line from The Waste Land by T. S. Eliot.
 When Secter selected the title he was unaware of rumours about Eliot's sexuality or theories about The Waste Land being a gay romance.
 He felt that the line properly captured how he wanted to portray connections.

 Toronto had an active gay community, with nine gay bars in Toronto in 1964.
 Other Canadian films in the 1960s, such as À tout prendre, The Fox, and Deliver Us from Evil, dealt with queer subjects as well.
 Secter noted that homosexuality was a "triple taboo" as it was a sin according to religion, a crime by the state, and labeled as a mental illness.

 On 1 November 1964, a meeting was held in Eric Rump's room.
 Many of the attendees believing they were joining a filmmaking club and did not come to later meetings after being told that it was focused on Secter's film project.
 Ron B. Thomson, who attended the first meeting, became the film's executive producer.
 According to Thomson, attendance of the meetings fell to around 20, including actors, film crew, and hangers-on.
 Secter found most of the cast by placing a classified advertisement in the university's student newspaper The Varsity.
 Secter went to the Ryerson Polytechnic Institute's photography department to find technicians and found Robert Fresco and Ernest Meershoek, the directors of photography for the film.
 The entire crew worked for free as volunteers.

-$5,000 was the fundraising goal for the film.
+The fundraising goal for the film was $5,000.
 The Students' Administration Council offered $750, but Secter stated that this was offered as a loan and would require him to give up distribution rights.
 The council later gave him $500 with no other requirements.
-He received $800 from the University College, Toronto.
+He received $800 from University College, Toronto.
 The film received a $750 grant from the University of Toronto Students' Union, along with permission to film several key scenes at Hart House.
 The Canada Council, the Ontario Arts Council, and the National Film Board of Canada declined to give grants.
 The final cost of the film was $8,000.